Magnus167/rustframe/docs/src/introduction.md

 # Introduction

-Welcome to the **RustFrame User Guide**.
+Welcome to the **Rustframe User Guide**.
 Rustframe is a lightweight dataframe and math toolkit for Rust written in 100% safe Rust.
 It focuses on keeping the API approachable while offering handy features for small analytical or educational projects.